danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 Up until this point the validation code has been test driven from the `process` function test of the `expense` module.
 This is an integration test because it's using file I/O and testing the result of multiple modules working together.
 It was a good place to start with testing because that's where the buggy behaviour was observed.
 But now that the program is taking shape and we see that the actual validation logic is in a validation module, it's time to move one level lower and unit test just the validation module.
 While it's great to have higher level integration tests to ensure all the modules work together, these can be slower than unit tests.

-I'd like to just test the `validateLine` function of the `validator` module because it doesn't require a file input, allowing the tests to focus one passing it just one invalid line at a time.
+I'd like to just test the `validateLine` function of the `validator` module because it doesn't require a file input, allowing the tests to focus on passing it just one invalid line at a time.
 Here is a skeleton of the `validator` module test and a few tests that cover the existing validation rules for number of fields and date format.
 A `beforeEach` block is used to reset the `output` accumulator object to an empty state before each test:

 ```js
 // test/lib/validator.test.js